csknk/ssh-tunnel-bitcoin/README.md

 Taking the sample config data shown above, the SSH tunnel would forward data sent to `localhost:5555` to `111.222.43.232:18443`.

+Forwarding a port from the client machine to the server machine in this way is known as __Local Forwarding__.

 "Manual" Setup
 --------------
 You can easily set up an SSH tunnel by running the following terminal command: